AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

   <b></b>
 </p>

-2. **Run the dependency update command:** In the terminal, type the following command and press Enter:
+**2. Run the dependency update command:** In the terminal, type the following command and press Enter:

 ```
 npm update
 ```
 Wait for the command to complete.
 This process fetches and installs the latest compatible versions of your project's Node.js dependencies.

-### 5.4.
-Deploy the Application to Cloud Foundry
+#### 5.3.2 Deploy to Cloud Foundry
 You can deploy the application using one of two methods: **via the UI** or **via the command line**.

 #### 5.4.1.
 Option 1: Deploy via UI